glitchful-dev/solana-even-balances/README.md

 # Solana Even Balance

-A simple utility script to transfer SOL tokens between any amount of wallets given their keypairs.
+A simple utility script to transfer SOL tokens between wallets to reach equal balance on all of them.

 ## Example